usnistgov/fair-chain-compute-container/README.md

 The initial application use cases come from biomedical microscopy imaging domain since the advancements in microscope designs and acquisition automations have enabled generating terabyte-sized image collections in a relative short time spans.
-Examples of existing software tools for microscopy imaging use cases can be found in the GitHub repositories at NIST [URL](https://github.com/usnistgov/WIPP/tree/master/plugins) and at NCATS NIH [URL](https://github.com/PolusAI/polus-plugins).
-The software tools can also be searched and found via a tool registry, currently available for NIST tools at [URL](https://wipp-plugins.nist.gov/).
+Examples of existing software tools for microscopy imaging use cases can be found in the [GitHub repositories at NIST](https://github.com/usnistgov/WIPP/tree/master/plugins) and [at NCATS NIH](https://github.com/PolusAI/polus-plugins).
+The software tools can also be searched and found via a tool registry, currently available for NIST tools at [this URL](https://wipp-plugins.nist.gov/).

 Other application use cases can be supported, for example, chemistry analyses, molecular modeling, genomics, or bioinformatics.
 The manifest specification is mainly focused on information